 Not a moment to spare

-A few days later, Molly and John visited the FETAL Center at Children's Medical Center Dallas, the flagship hospital of Children's Health.
+A few days later, Molly and John visited the FETAL Center at Children's Medical Center Dallas.
 There, they discussed coordination for Matthew's delivery and care after birth, and they toured the Level IV Neonatal Intensive Care Unit (NICU), the highest level of neonatal care as designated by the Texas Department of State Health Services.

 The team worked alongside Molly and John to develop a tailored care plan for Matthew to start the moment he arrived.